hrachovcovat/english/03_aboutness/case_study.md

 Czech Search and Rescue Team is a component of the Integrated Rescue System.
 Their main activity is the searching for people, who are missing or lost throughout the Czech Republic.
 ## Brief
+Make educating cards for instagram according to an assignment.

+For example cards about a human body, first aid, symptoms of diseases, what to do when your nose is bleeding, etc.

 Required only
-- make educating cards for instagram according to an assignment
 - use yellow and red colors
 - use a sentence: Czech SAR Team advises

 ## Color palette
+I used colors they have on theirs uniforms, but in a softer tones.

 ![Czech SAR Team cards1.](img/barvy.png)

 ## The first card